 For a lot of people, Christmas week isn’t complete without skiing.
 You’re off from work, the fam is together, and besides, you have all those vacation days you have to use up.
 Nonetheless, this isn’t the easiest time to be out on the mountain.
 There are loads of like-minded individuals who are going to be there.
 It may even be your first ski day of the season.
 And let’s not forget holiday pressure: You WILL have a good time!
 It’s Christmas!
 Be HAPPY!
-But if you’re determined to ski this week, there are a few things you can do to make it more fun:
+But if you’re determined to ski, there are a few things you can do to make it more fun:

 Start early.
-I know it’s vacation, but really, the earlier you start, the better the snow and the less crowded the mountain.
+I know it’s vacation, but really, the earlier in the day you start, the better the snow and the less crowded the mountain.
 So while a lot of people are still in bed nursing their hangovers, make an effort to be out when the lifts start spinning.
 Really, you get out of bed early for work and that’s a heck of a lot less fun.
 I know you can do it.

 Go to a smaller resort.
 You don’t have to ski the mega resorts to have a good time.
 Smaller, more off the radar resorts can offer just as much fun, at prices that are a lot more family friendly.